jss367/jss367.github.io/_posts/2020-06-11-Data-Augmentation-with-Detectron2.md

 This does exactly what it sounds like.
 You pass it a list of `[min_angle, max_angle]` and it randomly chooses a value.
 Highly recommended for overhead imagery.

 #### RandomCrop

 Cropping is supported by default in the configuration files so I prefer to do it there and leave this alone.

 #### RandomExtent

-Crops a random "subrect" of the image.
+This crops a random "subrect" of the image.
+So far I haven't used it.

 #### RandomContrast, RandomBrightness, and RandomSaturation